 You can reach the centre of the city in as little as 12 minutes by train, and enjoy a good service.
-Most of the city’s main hotels are minutes from a station, so we recommend it over the expensive taxis.
+So we recommend it over the expensive taxis.

 The S16 goes via Stadelhofen, so worth taking if your hotel or destination is near there – but the S2 platform is one storey higher at the Hauptbahnhof, and the better option if you’ve got lots of luggage.

 Cost: CHF 3.40 one-way (valid 1 hr), CHF 6.80 day pass (valid 24 hrs)